 Fund Sponsor “Firm” Matters

 We frequently assist individuals and firms in handling the variety of matters related to the “firm” and structuring the firm for scalable growth, including registration as investment advisers, carried interest participation structures, LLC and partnership agreements among the partners, co-investment vehicles, compliance programs, employment agreements and similar matters.
-We have worked for collections of individuals leaving other companies to start new firms, established firms in reorganizing aspects of their structure or admitting new partners and senior employees or partners in implementing arrangements with new employees.
+We have handled “lift outs” of teams transitioning from one manager to another, including transitioning active funds, established firms in reorganizing aspects of their structure or admitting new partners and senior employees or partners in implementing arrangements with new employees.

 Representation of Fund Investors